 THE STORY:

-Now all Phoenix Detective, Ben Shockley (Clint Eastwood), has to do, is go to Las Vegas, pick up some hooker called Mally (Sondra Locke) from custody, and then bring this fiend back to Phoenix, so she can give evidence in a Mob trail.
+Ben Shockley (Clint Eastwood) is a detective from Phoenix, Arizona, and all he has to do is travel to Las Vegas, pick up a crook called Mally (Sondra Locke) from custody, and then bring this fiend back home to give evidence in a Mob trial.

 Simple – right?
 That's why Commissioner Blakelock (William Prince) gave him this simple assignment to begin with.
-Plus why his partner, Maynard Josephson (Pat Hingle), asks him to dinner for the following day.
+An assignment his partner, Maynard Josephson (Pat Hingle), thinks he can also accomplish, which is why he asks him to dinner for the following day.

 Nope - they're both wrong.
-Because once Ben goes to Las Vegas, he starts to discover that things are not what they appear to be.
+Because once Ben goes to Las Vegas, he starts to realise that things are not what they appear to be.

 Sh*t!

 So what can Ben do now?
-Take Mally to her shack, and calls Commissioner Blakelock to tell him about the situation that he is in?
+Take Mally to her shack and call Commissioner Blakelock to tell him about the situation he is in?
 Yes - he does that.
-But in so doing, some more police officer arrive and shoot up the place, just before they escape.
+But in so doing, some more police officers arrive and shoot up the place, just before they escape.

-OK then, so what about if they try to accost a stray cop (Bill McKinney), and then force him to call Commissioner Blakelock, and set up a another rendezvous with the Phoenix boarder patrol once they are out of town?
+What if they try to accost a stray cop (Bill McKinney) and force him to call Commissioner Blakelock to set up another rendezvous with the Phoenix border patrol once they're out of town?
 Yes - they do that too.
 But again, guess what happens?
 Correct - BOOM-BANG-A-BANG!

-Listen, I am sure that you can start to see a pattern emerging here, and so does Mally too.
-And thankfully she gets Ben to see the light also, thus guiding them both by foot, by bike, and by train, from one side of Phoenix to another.
+Listen, I am sure that you can start to see a pattern emerging here, and so does Mally.
+And thankfully, she gets Ben to see the light, thus guiding them both by foot, by bike, and by train, from one side of Phoenix to another.

-Still, I suppose that is why what next transpires is a right run of the Gauntlet I can tell you.
+Still, I suppose that is why what next transpires is a right gauntlet.
 As buses are primed - plans are timed - shot are chimed - and justice is a tower that is eventually climbed.

 THE REVIEW:

-Still, does any of this make ‘The Gauntlet’ a good film?
-Well, a bit hit and miss really.
+Still, does any of that make ‘The Gauntlet’ a good film?
+Well, it's a bit hit and miss, really.

-HIT: What worked for me, were those scenes that where used as character pieces.
-The first scene that I can mention which does this very well, was the discourse between the Sondra Locke and the Bill McKinney characters in the car.
-It was biting, revealing, and quite provocative too.
-Then there was the penultimate scene between Clint and Sandra in the hotel room – as it gave a lot of back-story and depth, and did it did it in a very nice and quiet way to boot.
+HIT: What worked for me were those scenes that were used as character pieces.
+The first scene that I can mention that does this very well was the discourse between the Sondra Locke and the Bill McKinney characters in the car.
+It was biting, revealing, and quite provocative, too.
+Then there was the penultimate scene between Clint and Sandra in the hotel room, as it gave a lot of backstory and depth, and did it in a very nice and quiet way to boot.

-MISS: I found some of the action scenes kind of top heavy, with the amount of gunshots deployed within scenes quite excessive at times – especially at Mally’s shack, and at the end as well.
+MISS: I found some of the action scenes kind of top-heavy, with the amount of gunshots deployed within scenes quite excessive at times, especially at Mally’s shack and during the conclusion.

-Plus, let’s not forget about the secondary characters’, huh?
-As William was a great malevolent villain for the film, and Pat – even though only in a few scenes – did a great job as Clint’s ally.
+As for the secondary characters?
+Well, William was a great malevolent villain for the film, and Pat – even though only in a few scenes – did a great job as Clint’s ally.

-Oh!
-While I am on the subject of Pat and Clint, did you know that is was rumored that they were both going to be cast in a seventies Batman movie together?
-Granted, this was only a rumor that floated around at the time – I picked it up from an old ‘From the Den’ letter column from Detective Comic.
+While I'm on the subject of Pat and Clint, did you know that it was once rumored they were both going to be cast in a seventies Batman movie together?
+Granted, this was only a rumor that floated around at the time, one I picked it up from an old ‘From the Den’ letter column from Detective Comics.
 Clint was supposed to be Batman, and Pat, like in the Tim Burton movie, was supposed to be Commissioner Gordon.

-Still, enough about rumor, what about this film?
-Well, it’s well worth the watch for any Clint Eastwood fans out there, and you do get to see Sondra Locke’s tits too.
-Moreover, on a personal note, I found that – if anything – it has improved with age – just like Clint has.
+Still, enough about the rumor, what about the film?
+Well, it’s well worth the watch for any Clint Eastwood fan, and you do get to see Sondra Locke’s tits too.
+Plus, on a personal note, I found that – if anything – it has improved with age – just like Clint has.

 THE RATING: B

-Oh!
-While I am on the subject of Pat and Clint, did you know that is was rumored that they were both going to be cast in a seventies Batman movie together?
-Granted, this was only a rumor that floated around at the time – I picked it up from an old ‘From the Den’ letter column from Detective Comic.
+While I'm on the subject of Pat and Clint, did you know that it was once rumored they were both going to be cast in a seventies Batman movie together?
+Granted, this was only a rumor that floated around at the time, one I picked it up from an old ‘From the Den’ letter column from Detective Comics.
 Clint was supposed to be Batman, and Pat, like in the Tim Burton movie, was supposed to be Commissioner Gordon.

-Still, enough about rumor, what about this film?
-Well, it’s well worth the watch for any Clint Eastwood fans out there, and you do get to see Sondra Locke’s tits too.
-Moreover, on a personal note, I found that – if anything – it has improved with age – just like Clint has.
+Still, enough about the rumor, what about the film?
+Well, it’s well worth the watch for any Clint Eastwood fan, and you do get to see Sondra Locke’s tits too.
+Plus, on a personal note, I found that – if anything – it has improved with age – just like Clint has.

 THE RATING: B